-19. The quality of research is judged by the

-- A. the relevance of research

-- B. methodology adopted in conducting the research

-- C. depth of research

-- D. experience of researcher

-- 20. Which of the following is a form of research typically conducted by teachers, counselors, and other professionals to answer questions they have and to specifically help them solve local problems?

-- A. Action research

-- B. Basic research

-- C. Predictive research

-- D. Orientation research

-- 21. The idea that knowledge comes from experience is

-- A. Rationalism

-- B. deductive reasoning

-- C. logic

-- D. Empiricism

-- 22. Which section of the research plan gives a detailed description of the research participants?

-- A. Introduction

-- B. .
-Methodology

-- C. Data analysis

-- D. Discussion

-- 23. The variable that is presumed to cause a change in another variable is called

-- A. categorical variable

-- B. dependent variable

-- C. independent

-- D. intervening variable

-- 24. A positive correlation is present when

-- A. two variables move in opposite directions

-- B. two variables move in the same direction

-- C. one variable goes up and one goes down

-- D. several variables never change.

-- 25. The per capita income of India from 1950 to 1990 is four times.
+- 17. The quality of research is judged by the

+- a. the relevance of research

+- b. methodology adopted in conducting the research

+- c. depth of research

+- d. experience of researcher

+- 18. Which of the following is a form of research typically conducted by teachers, counselors, and other professionals to answer questions they have and to specifically help them solve local problems?

+- a.
+Action research

+- b.
+Basic research

+- c.
+Predictive research

+- d.
+Orientation research

+- 19. The idea that knowledge comes from experience is

+- a. rationalism

+- b. deductive reasoning

+- c. logic

+- d.
+Empiricism

+- 20. Which section of the research plan gives a detailed description of the research participants?

+- a) Introduction

+- b) Methodology

+- c) Data analysis

+- d) Discussion

+- 21. A variable that is presumed to cause a change in another variable is called

+- a) a categorical variable

+- b) a dependent variable

+- c) an independent variable

+- d) an intervening variable

+- 22. A positive correlation is present when

+- a. two variables move in opposite directions.

+- b. two variables move in the same direction.

+- c. one variable goes up and one goes down.

+- d. several variables never change.

+- 23. The per capita income of India from 1950 to 1990 is four times.
 This study is

-- A. Social
+- a) Social

-- B. Horizontal
+- b) Horizontal

-- C. Longitudinal
+- c) Longitudinal

-- D. Factorial
+- d) Factorial

-- 26. To study the relationship of family size with income a researcher classifies his population into different income slabs and then takes a random sample from each slab.
+- 24. To study the relationship of family size with income a researcher classifies his population into different income slabs and then takes a random sample from each slab.
 Which technique of sampling does he adopt?

-- A. A Random Sampling
+- a) A Random Sampling

-- B. Stratified Random Sampling
+- b) Stratified Random Sampling

-- C. Cluster Sampling - D. systematic Sampling
+- c) Cluster Sampling

+- d) systematic Sampling